Taizoukt1878/Question-Generation-and-Long-Form-Question-Answering/README.md

 ## Question Generation

-For the question generation our strategy will be the end-to-end question generation, in which we will use a pre-trained t5 model to generate the questions directly by providing a context. the output of this model is a paragraph that contains all the generated questions separated by <spe>.
+For the question generation our strategy will be the end-to-end question generation, in which we will use a pre-trained t5 model to generate the questions directly by providing a context. the output of this model is a paragraph that contains all the generated questions separated by `<sep>` .

 ## Question Answering